PresidentSnow/CommandVault/README.md

 Repo for manage the Docker images, containers and his environment.

 * Tips for docker containers:
+    - Create docker users:
-    - To create a non user without privileges, for specific service or docker container.
+    To create a non user without privileges, for specific service or docker container.
 You can run this command for create new user:

         sudo adduser --system --uid 115 \
             --no-create-home \